-NEDC is funded by the Australian Government through the Department of Health, Disability and Aging.
+NEDC is funded by the Australian Government through the Department of Health, Disability and Ageing.
 Our work is funded and delivered within financial years.

 National Strategy Implementation